 I’ve recently moved to the countryside, and am enjoying being surrounded by so much nature.
 This photo is of the view from my studio in early autumn; my morning coffee has never tasted better. 🙂

-A little back-story on the farm: The farm is a 300-acre, 1860 property on the edge of the Ottawa Valley, skirting the Lanark Highlands.
-It does not currently house farm animals or crops.
-Following the death of my father a decade ago, my mother decided to open a B&B as a way to stay on the farm.
-Sadly, this venture failed and eventually lead to a situation where my mom was at risk of losing the farm.
+A little back-story on the farm: The farm is a nearly-300-acre, 1860 property on the edge of the Ottawa Valley, skirting the Lanark Highlands.
+It does not currently house farm animals.
+Following the death of my father, my mother decided to try to stay on the farm.
+With just one person holding the reigns, she became at dire risk of foreclosure.
 We (me, my hubby, and family) have stepped in to help, and have come to an agreement with bank and township to get the property back on its feet.
 We are slowly turning it around but everything takes time and elbow grease.
 Having grown up on this farm in the 1970s, I am not afraid of hard work — it’s the raising of money that is the hard part.
-An artist’s wage is not enough so I have started a few fundraising efforts, which, through the heart-warming support of people like you, is really working.
-For example, we’re close to a third of the way there on the back-owed property taxes. 😀
+An artist’s wage is not enough so I have started a few fundraising efforts, which, through the heart-warming support of people like you, is really working. 😀

 GOAL: Once we’ve made it past the hurdle of keeping the property intact, I hope to be part of the local studio tours, begin a small mixed-farm with laying hens and market gardens, protect the forests and ponds as wildlife sanctuaries, and develop art installations along paths throughout the acreage.
 I would be happy to keep you updated and send you an invitation to future events.
 If you are not yet on my e-mailing list, I hope you will subscribe here.